justinTsugranes/personal_CV/README.md

 <br>

-**Founder, CEO** @ Ridgeline Records, LLC. _(2006 - 2020)_ <br>
+**Professional Musician** @ Ridgeline Records, LLC. _(2006 - 2020)_ <br>

+- Managed the administrative responsibilities associated with running a freelance entertainment business including: creating contracts, riders and invoices, financial management and communicating the specific needs of musicians to vendors

-- Cultivated effective working relationships with potential clients in order to coordinate and book performance events in over 500 public, private and corporate events as a privately contracted musician for clients including, but not limited to:
+- Cultivated effective working relationships with potential clients in order to coordinate and book over 500 public, private and corporate events as a privately contracted musician for major brands and organizations including, but not limited to:

   - BMW
   - Boeing